Back to our hub

 Three students at Ray Cochrane Beauty School nail filing

 Instead of paying copious amounts to get your nails done or if you are a total nail addict and want to take your hobby to the next level and get paid to do them for a living, why don’t you learn how to become a nail technician with us?
-At Ray Cochrane Beauty School, we offer the complete package course for those looking to enhance their nail artistry skills.
+At Ray Cochrane Beauty Academy, we offer the complete package course for those looking to enhance their nail artistry skills.

 • Health & Safety considerations & regulations